CivConexion/civ-7-mod-manager/README.md

 ![License](https://img.shields.io/github/license/CivConexion/civ-7-mod-manager)
 ![Version](https://img.shields.io/github/v/release/CivConexion/civ-7-mod-manager?include_prereleases&label=version)

-> ⚠️ **Current Status**: Initial release has only been tested on Windows. macOS testing and support coming soon.
+> ⚠️ **BETA SOFTWARE**: This is a pre-release version for testing purposes.
+Please report any issues you encounter.

 A simple, lightweight mod manager for Civilization VII that allows you to easily install, enable, disable, and manage your mods.